Arr0way/arr0way.github.io/_posts/2021-06-03-ssh-lateral-movement-cheat-sheet.md

 ## SSH Lateral Movement

 SSH private keys are typically an easy way to progress through the network, and are often found with poor permissions or duplicated in home directories.
-This article does not cover SSH pivoting in depth, we have a seperate resource for [SSH pivoting](https://highon.coffee/blog/ssh-meterpreter-pivoting-techniques/).
+This article does not cover SSH pivoting in depth, we have a separate resource for [SSH pivoting](https://highon.coffee/blog/ssh-meterpreter-pivoting-techniques/).

 <div class="note info">
   <h5>Enumerate Non UNIX Based Hosts for Private Keys</h5>
-  <p>SSH is not specific to UNIX based operatng systems, consider enumerating Windows target for SSH private keys.</p>
+  <p>SSH is not specific to UNIX based operating systems, consider enumerating Windows target for SSH private keys.</p>
 </div>

 ### Manually Look for SSH Keys